Wagga Wagga City

 The importance of the Wagga Wagga City as a destination for both families and young adults is expected to continue over the forecast period.
 New residential development opportunities in Estella - University, Springvale - Lloyd, North Wagga Wagga - Bomen, and Forest Hill - East Wagga Wagga will cater for an increase in families to the area while continued ‘infill’ development in Wagga Wagga (Central) will provide drive household growth for young adults.

 Population and household forecasts, 2011 to 2036, prepared by .id the population experts, April 2017.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals only, based on answers to the census question “where did the person usually live 5-years ago.

 Housing role and function

 With the variety of residential and rural locations, different areas within Wagga Wagga City have developed different roles within the housing market.
 Traditionally, areas to the south of the Wagga Wagga urban area such Bourkelands - Tatton, Lake Albert, Springvale - Lloyd and Glenfield Park have been attractive to both young and mature families.
-Areas closer to the commercial centre such as Wagga Wagga, Turvey Park and Ashmont have had a significant component of medium and high-density housing, which attracted a large share of younger adults to these areas.
-The variety of function and role of the small areas in the Wagga Wagga City means that population outcomes differ significantly across the LGA.
+Areas closer to the commercial centre such as Wagga Wagga (Central), Turvey Park and Ashmont have had a significant component of medium and high-density housing, which attracted a large share of younger adults to these areas.
+The variety of function and role of the small areas in the Wagga Wagga City means that population outcomes differ significantly across the City.